Welcome to the 5th Annual

 Too often, public health is relegated to the back bench.
 While lifesaving work, science, and research is put into action 24-7 by our nation's public health leaders, most Americans don't realize the all the important work done by everyday Americans to keep us safe from disease, injury, infection, and more.
 These awards are meant to highlight this work and to bring their service to light here in Washington, DC.

 In each of the past 4 years, the CPH Foundation has flown our winners to the Nation's Capitol to commended and applauded their efforts at a congressional reception.
 We introduced our winners to legislators and policy leaders during a day of meetings so their work can be better understood.
-We cannot wait to do it again!
+We cannot wait to do it again on December 11, 2014!

-The stories our Unsung Heroes tell serve as examples of the type of work being done at the local, state, and international level by public health leaders across the nation each and every day.
+The stories our Unsung Heroes tell serve as examples of the type of work being done every day at the local, state, and international level by public health leaders across the nation.